silksil/personalLearnings/productivity.md

 - Writing ?

 ### 3. Be accountable and measure
+Being accountable means taking ownership over tasks to achieve desired results.
+It creates a  Then, in order to assess wheter you have achieved the desired result, you c

 Act on Lead Measures […] Lag measures describe the think you’re ultimately trying to improve. […] Lead measus, on the other hand, “measures the new behaviour that will drive success on the lag measures.”